Bovetan/demographic-data-analyzer/README.md

 ## Project Files

 - `demographic_data_analyzer.py` → main solution file
-- `adult.data.csv` → dataset used for the analysis
+- `adult.data.csv` → dataset used for the analysis / The dataset (adult.data.csv) is included in this repository.
 - `main.py` → optional file for local testing

 ## How to Use